Whole-Home Humidity Control for Portland

 Dehumidifiers: Ducted or Standalone

-Whole-home units connect to HVAC return duct.
-Standalone units placed in basement/crawlspace with condensate drain line to floor drain.
+Whole-home units connect to your HVAC return duct.
+Basement units get placed where the moisture is worst, with a condensate drain line running to your floor drain.

 Humidifier Maintenance